Subprime mortgage crisis: Homeowner assistance

 Both lenders and borrowers may benefit from avoiding foreclosure, which is a costly and lengthy process.
-Some lenders have offered troubled borrowers more favorable mortgage terms (e.g., refinancing, loan modification or loss mitigation).
+Some lenders have offered troubled borrowers more favorable mortgage terms (e.g., refinancing, loan modification, or loss mitigation).
 Borrowers have also been encouraged to contact their lenders to discuss alternatives.

 The Economist described the issue this way in February 2009: "No part of the financial crisis has received so much attention, with so little to show for it, as the tidal wave of home foreclosures sweeping over America.
 Government programmes have been ineffectual, and private efforts not much better."
 Up to 9 million homes may enter foreclosure over the 2009–2011 period, versus one million in a typical year.
-At roughly U.S. $50,000 per foreclosure according to a 2006 study by the Chicago Federal Reserve Bank, 9 million foreclosures represents $450 billion in losses.
+At roughly U.S. $50,000 per foreclosure according to a 2006 study by the Chicago Federal Reserve Bank, 9 million foreclosures represented $450 billion in losses.

 A variety of voluntary private and government-administered or supported programs were implemented during 2007–09 to assist homeowners with case-by-case mortgage assistance, to mitigate the foreclosure crisis engulfing the U.S. One example is the Hope Now Alliance, an ongoing collaborative effort between the US Government and private industry to help certain subprime borrowers.
 In February 2008, the Alliance reported that during the second half of 2007, it had helped 545,000 subprime borrowers with shaky credit, or 7.7% of 7.1 million subprime loans outstanding as of September 2007.
 A spokesperson for the Alliance acknowledged that much more must be done.

 During late 2008, major banks and both Fannie Mae and Freddie Mac established moratoriums (delays) on foreclosures, to give homeowners time to work towards refinancing.